testing-library/pptr-testing-library/README.md

 Unique methods, not part of `@testing-library/dom`

-- `getDocument(page: puppeteer.Page): ElementHandle` - get an ElementHandle for the document
+- `getDocument(page: playwright.Page): ElementHandle` - get an ElementHandle for the document
 - `wait(conditionFn: () => {}): Promise<{}>` - wait for the condition to not throw (wrapper around `waitForExpect`)

 ---